 Paul Hammant's Blog: Tech Debt - Balance Sheets

 The grandpappy of modern programming, Ward Cunningham, coined “tech debt” for situations where the codebase should be refactored or improved before moving on to new work.
-As a metaphor, it is kinda too simple though.
-A few have thought a more catchy metaphor over the years.
-One was Steve Freeman with “Unhedged Call Option”.
+As a metaphor, I think it is a little too simple.
+A few peopl have thought about more catchy metaphors over the years.
+One was Steve Freeman with “Unhedged Call Option” (2010).
 He was citing Chris Matts and there was quite a conversation on his blog afterward.
 A week ago Gregory Brown on Twitter:

 For this to be technical debt there would have needed to be a benefit somewhere else.
 Otherwise, it's just technical damage. https://t.co/FsWKnDUFGV— Gregory Brown (@practicingdev) March 26, 2017